ucd-dare/CarDreamer/README.md

 ## :sun_with_face: Built-in Task Demos

+> [!TIP]
-A world model is learnt to model traffic dynamics; then a driving agent is trained on world model's imagination!
-The driving agent masters diverse driving skills including lane merge, left turn, and right turn, to random roadming purely from scratch.
+> A world model is learnt to model traffic dynamics; then a driving agent is trained on world model's imagination!
+The driving agent masters diverse driving skills including lane merge, left turn, and right turn, to random roadming purely **from scratch**.

 We train DreamerV3 agents on our built-in tasks with a single 4090.
 Depending on the observation spaces, the memory overhead ranges from 10GB-20GB alongwith 3GB reserved fro CARLA.